Site Management

 lerd unpark [dir] | Remove a parked directory and unlink all its sites |

-lerd link [name] | Register the current directory as a site |
+lerd link [domain] | Register the current directory as a site (domain name without TLD, defaults to directory name) |

-lerd unlink [name] | Stop serving the site |
+lerd unlink | Unlink the current directory site (removes all domains) |

 lerd sites | Table view of all registered sites |